v-hamra/v-hamra/README.md

 🎵 → 💻 — From music to migrations.

-I'm a **GitHub Expert Services Consultant** helping enterprise customers get the most out of the GitHub platform.
+I'm a **GitHub Partner / Part of GitHub Expert Services Consultant** helping enterprise customers get the most out of the GitHub platform.
 I partner with engineering leaders and platform teams to design governance strategies, accelerate migrations, and enable developer productivity at scale.

 ---